What is String in PHP?

 |str_word_count||Used to count the number of words in a string.||echo str_word_count (‘This is a really long sentence that I wish to cut short’);||12|

 |ucfirst||Make the first character of a string value upper case||echo ucfirst(‘respect’);||Outputs Respect|

 |lcfirst||Make the first character of a string value lower case||echo lcfirst(‘RESPECT’);||Outputs rESPECT|

-- A string is a set of characters
+- Define string in PHP: A string function in PHP is a set of characters

-- single quotes are used to specify simple strings
+- Single quotes are used to specify simple strings in PHP

-- double quotes are used to create fairly complex strings
+- Double quotes are used to create fairly complex strings in PHP

 - heredoc is used to create complex strings